-- 13. Enhance the County streetscape program in coordination with the U.S. Forest Service, the Virginia Department of Forestry, the National Arbor Day Foundation, Virginia Department of Transportation, and local property owner associations.
-Establish an objective of continuing to add six linear street miles into the street tree program annually. - 14.
-Provide infrastructure and supporting facilities and services, where necessary to upgrade existing neighborhoods and, where appropriate, to increase their development/redevelopment potential. - 15.
-Preserve and conserve historically significant residential structures, in accordance with the Cultural Resources Plan. - 16.
-Continue operation and improve the effectiveness of the County's Community Maintenance Program-or similar type of program-for providing on-going assistance and encouragement to maintain clean, safe, and un-blighted neighborhoods in compliance with local codes. - 17.
-Continue a County-administered community housing rehabilitation program-in the form of forgivable loans and grants-that targets extremely low-income owner-occupants, providing rehab assistance to bring eligible properties up to HUD Housing Quality Standards.
-Seek federal funding to assist the County in upgrading housing considered to be substandard. - 18.
+- 15. Preserve and conserve more residential structures which are historically significant, in accordance with the Cultural Resources Plan. - 16.
+Improve the operation and effectiveness of the County's Community Maintenance Program or similar type of program for providing on-going assistance and encouragement to maintain clean, safe, and un-blighted neighborhoods in compliance with local codes. - 17.
+Offer a County-administered community housing rehabilitation program in the form of loans and grants that targets extremely low-income owner-occupants, providing rehab assistance to bring eligible properties up to HUD Housing Quality Standards.
+Seek federal, state, and private funding to assist the County in upgrading housing considered to be substandard. - 18.
 Implement, where possible, appropriate elements of the Community Design Plan. - 19.
 Permit and encourage a variety of housing types and densities in individual developments through the Zoning Ordinance, in a manner that ensures compatibility and additional open space for those living in that development.
-Encourage planned communities-in locations that are in keeping with the Long-Range Land Use Plan-through appropriate incentives in the Zoning Ordinance and subdivision regulations. - 20.
-Encourage the development of future housing to include supporting infrastructure-such as mass transit, schools, parks, emergency services, water and sewer services, and utilities. - 21.
-Encourage housing that will not adversely affect the environmental quality of Prince William County, in accordance with the Environment Plan.
+Encourage planned communities in locations that are in keeping with the Long-Range Land Use Plan through appropriate incentives in the Zoning Ordinance and subdivision regulations. - 20.
+Encourage the development of future housing in conjunction with supporting infrastructure such as mass transit, a pedestrian network, schools, parks, and emergency services. - 21.
+Encourage housing that will not adversely affect the environmental quality of Prince William County, in accordance with the Environment Plan. - 22.
+Acquire open space in existing neighborhoods.